Surfers Paradise Parish originated with St Vincent’s in Surfers Paradise and was originally part of the neighbouring Parish of Southport.

 Sacred Heart Church sanctuary refurbishment including new altar, ambo and tabernacle funded by parishioner donations.
 3rd July, dedication of Sacred Heart Church and new altar by Archbishop Mark Coleridge

-17th April, Fr Peter Dillon appointed Parish Priest.
+17th April, Fr Peter Dillon was appointed Parish Priest.

 In response to the global Covid-19 pandemic, all three churches closed, and masses suspended.
 Parishioners were released from Sunday obligation.
 Mass services were streamed and provided online.